2012 Indian presidential election: United Progressive Alliance

+National Democratic Alliance

+Candidature Proposals

 Various names had been speculated by the Indian media and politicians prior to the official candidacies being submitted.
 Opinion polls have shown that the public preferred former President A. P. J. Abdul Kalam to hold the post once again, which was supported by the Bharatiya Janata Party (BJP).
 On 15 June, the United Progressive Alliance (UPA) announced Pranab Mukherjee as its presidential candidate.

 There were signs of a split within the Janata Dal (United) with Bihar Chief Minister Nitish Kumar saying that "like the other constituents, the JD (U) too will abide by the final decision on the presidential poll," though Shivanand Tiwari said that "a senior and respected leader like Pranab Mukherjee, who is going into retire [from active politics] should be given a graceful send off."
 Tiwari added that "[Mukherjee] is a very senior and a respected leader, and my personal opinion is that as he should be elected to the president's post with consensus."
 The Shiv Sena supported Mukherjee's candidates according to its spokesman Sanjay Raut.

 On 18 June, Kalam said he would not run in the race following statement from JDU leader Nitish Kumar and SP leader Mulayam Singh Yadav that they would prefer to support Mukherjee.
 Following Kalam's decision, the BJP-led NDA turned to supporting Sangma.